realA10001986/Time-Circuits-Display/AddOns.md

     TT-OUT/IO14: LOW->HIGH                                  TT-OUT/IO14: HIGH->LOW
  ```

-"ETTO lead", ie the lead time between TT_OUT/IO14 going high and the actual start of a time travel is defined as 5000ms (ETTO_LEAD_TIME).
+"ETTO lead", ie the lead time between TT-OUT going HIGH and the actual start of a time travel is defined as 5000ms (ETTO_LEAD_TIME).
 In this window of time, the prop can play its pre-time-travel (warm-up/acceleration/etc) sequence.
-The sequence inside the time "tunnel" follows after that lead time, and when IO14 goes LOW, the re-entry into the destination time takes place.
+The sequence inside the time "tunnel" follows after that lead time, and when TT-OUT goes LOW, the re-entry into the destination time takes place.

-2) Option **_Signal Time Travel without 5s lead_** checked
+2) Option **_Signal without 5s lead_** checked

 ```
 |<---------- speedo acceleration --------->|                         |<-speedo de-acceleration->|